AGENDA, DAY 1, JUNE 9TH

 PANEL: DEFENCE SUPPLY CHAIN RESILIENCE AND OEM STRATEGIES

-As allied defence production accelerates, critical minerals are moving from a background input to a strategic constraint shaping procurement, production timelines, and industrial policy.
-This panel brings together defence and aerospace primes to discuss evolving approaches to supply chain resilience and how critical minerals align with long-term defence sourcing strategies.
+As allied defence production accelerates, critical minerals are among several key inputs and industrial capabilities moving from a background input to a strategic constraint shaping procurement, production timelines, and industrial policy.
+This panel brings together defence and aerospace primes to discuss evolving approaches to supply chain resilience and how critical minerals, alloys, and specific intermediate goods such as microprocessors, memory, and storage chips must be subjects for long-term defence sourcing strategies.

-- Where do critical minerals actually sit within today’s defence supply chains — and what is changing inside OEM sourcing, qualification, and long-term planning as defence demand accelerates?
+- Where do these critical raw and intermediate materials and goods actually sit within today’s defence supply chains — and what is changing inside OEM sourcing, qualification, and long-term planning as defence demand accelerates?

-- How is the conversation inside defence and aerospace OEMs evolving around critical minerals sourcing?
+- How is the conversation inside defence and aerospace OEMs evolving around critical materials sourcing?

 - What role do defence primes expect to play in catalyzing secure supply — through partnerships, long-term commitments, or closer engagement with mining and processing?

-- What policy signals, procurement frameworks, or government tools would make it easier for OEMs to engage directly in defence-aligned minerals supply chains?
+- What policy signals, procurement frameworks, or government tools would make it easier for OEMs to engage directly in defence-aligned mineral and materiel supply chains?

-- What practical steps can Canadian miners and processors take to qualify as “trusted suppliers” within allied defence and aerospace ecosystems?
+- What practical steps can Canadian producers and processors take to qualify as “trusted suppliers” — not just at the raw material level, but in delivering defence-ready materials and components into allied manufacturing systems?

 Chair: Anton Sestritsyn, Principal, VOSAVIS